Michmas: Location

 Michmas was located near Geba, east of Bethel and south of Migron, and on the road to Jerusalem.
-Michmas lay on the line of march of an invading army from the north, on the north side of the steep and precipitous Nahal Michmas stream, known in Arabic as Wadi es-Suweinit ("valley of the little thorn-tree" or "the acacia").
+Michmas lay on the line of march of an invading army from the north, on the north side of a steep and precipitous wadi known today in Arabic as Wadi es-Suweinit ("valley of the little thorn-tree" or "the acacia"), and in Modern Hebrew as Nahal Michmas.

 Biblical account

 The town is known by its connection with the Philistine war of Saul and Jonathan, as it was the site of the Battle of Michmash recounted in the Bible.
 In 1 Samuel 13 ‘And Saul, and Jonathan his son, and the people that were present with them, abode in Gibeah of Benjamin, but the Philistines encamped in Michmas.
 According to this record, with the element of surprise and with confidence in God's help, King Saul's son Jonathan and his armour-bearer attacked and killed many in the Philistines garrison, causing panic throughout and a Philistine rout.

 It tells how Jonathan and his armor-bearer showed themselves ‘to the Philistines’ garrison’ on the other side, and how they passed two sharp rocks: ‘there was a sharp rock on the one side, and a sharp rock on the other side: and the name of the one was Bozez and the name of the other Seneh.’
 They clambered up the cliff and overpowered the garrison ‘within as it were an half acre of land, which a yoke of oxen might plough.’
 The main body of the enemy awakened by the mêlée thought they were surrounded by Saul's troops and ‘melted away and they went on beating down one another.’

-A divinely sent earthquake, the effects of which were noted by Saul's watchmen, threw the Philistine camp into turmoil.
-By the time Saul and his men came on the scene, many of the Philistines had slaughtered one another in confusion and the rest had taken to flight.